Immunotherapy for Lung Cancer

 The earlier your medical team detects your lung cancer, the better your chances of becoming cancer-free.

-Both of the main types of lung cancer — non-small cell lung cancer and small cell lung cancer — can be treated with immunotherapy.
+Both of the main types of lung cancer, which are non-small cell lung cancer and small cell lung cancer, can be treated with immunotherapy.
+It can also be used for both early-stage and advanced, or metastatic, lung cancer.

 How long you can survive with immunotherapy depends on your overall health, the stage and type of lung cancer, and your age.

-In a 2020 study published in the Journal of Clinical Oncology, patients with advanced NSCLC who received pembrolizumab lived for 16.9 months on average.
+In a recent Journal of Clinical Oncology study, patients with advanced NSCLC who received pembrolizumab lived for 16.9 months on average.

 Talk to your doctor to learn how immunotherapy for lung cancer can help you live longer.